Atlas Peak AVA

+Atlas Peak is an American Viticultural Area (AVA) located in eastern Napa County California about 6 to 10 mi north-northeast of the county seat of Napa on the western slope of the Vaca Range which separates Napa Valley and Sacramento Valley.

+It was established as the nation's 115^{th}, the state's 66^{th} and the county's eighth appellation on January 22, 1992 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Richard Mendelson, on behalf of Atlas Peak Vineyards, the only bonded winery within the area, proposing a viticultural area in Napa County to be known as "Atlas Peak."

-The Atlas Peak AVA is an American Viticultural Area located within Napa Valley AVA just northeast of the city of Napa.
-The appellation sits on a higher elevation than most of Napa's wine region which limits the effects of the cool fog coming in from Pacific Ocean.
-The westward orientation of most vineyards on the Vaca Mountains also extends the amount of direct sunlight on the grapes.
-The soil of this AVA is volcanic and very porous which allows it to cool down quickly despite the increased sunlight.
-The area has a fairly significant diurnal temperature variation upwards of 30 F-change between daytime and night.
-This contributes to the balance of acidity that grapes from Atlas Peak vineyards are known to have.
+At an elevation of 2663 ft, Atlas Peak is the most prominent landform in the viticultural area which also includes the Foss Valley and portions of the Rector and Milliken Canyons.
+The petition stated that the original derivation of the name "Atlas Peak" for the mountain and the surrounding area remains unclear but that the name has been applied since at least 1875.
+The viticultural area sits on a higher elevation than most of Napa Valley's wine region which limits the effects of the cool fog coming in from Pacific Ocean.
+The westward orientation of most vineyards on the slopes also extends the amount of direct sunlight on the grapes.
+The soil is volcanic and very porous which allows it to cool down quickly despite the increased sunlight.
+The area has a fairly significant diurnal temperature variation upwards of 30 F between daytime and night.
+This contributes to the balance of acidity that Atlas Peak grapes are known to have.

+The viticultural area encompasses approximately 11400 acre with currently about 1500 acre under vine on eighteen commercial vineyards.
+At the outset, there was one winery, Atlas Peak Vineyards, and one additional winery under construction.
+Currently, there are now eleven wineries residing in Atlas Peak.

-In August 2020, Atlas Peak was evacuated due to the Hennessey Fire, which resulted in the burning of over 315,000 acre in five counties, including in north Atlas Peak.
+In August 2020, the Atlas Peak area was evacuated due to the Hennessey Fire which resulted in the burning of over 315,000 acre in five counties including northern Atlas Peak.